-WARNING: Always tighten fasteners to the correct torque.
+WARNING: ▲ Always tighten fasteners to the correct torque.
 Bolts that are too tight can stretch and deform.
 Bolts that are too loose can move and fatigue.
 Either mistake can lead to a sudden failure of the bolt, causing you to lose control and fall.
 Your dealer can also change the angle of the handlebar or bar end extensions.

-WARNING: An insufficiently tightened stem clamp bolt, handlebar clamp bolt or bar end extension clamping bolt may compromise steering action, which could cause you to lose control and fall.
+WARNING: An insufficiently tightened stem binder bolt, handlebar binder bolt or bar end extension clamping bolt may compromise steering action, which could cause you to lose control and fall.
 Place the front wheel of the bicycle between your legs and attempt to twist the handlebar/stem assembly.
 If you can twist the stem in relation to the front wheel, turn the handlebars in relation to the stem, or turn the bar end extensions in relation to the handlebar, the bolts are insufficiently tightened.

-WARNING: Be aware that adding aerodynamic extensions to handlebars will change the steering and braking response of the bicycle.
+WARNING: A Be aware that adding aerodynamic extensions to handlebars will change the steering and braking response of the bicycle.

-D. Control position adjustments
+D. Control Position Adjustments

 The angle of the brake and shift control levers and their position on the handlebars can be changed.
 Ask your dealer to make the adjustments for you.
-If you choose to make your own control lever angle adjustment, be sure to retighten the clamp fasteners to the recommended torque (Appendix D or the manufacturer's instructions).
+Do not attempt to make these adjustments on your own.

-E. Brake reach
+E. Brake Reach